charissar/movie-diversity/README.md

 # Diversity in the Movie Industry
-This repo contains the code and data I used to investigate the effect of actor and director characteristics on movie ratings as listed on IMDb.
+This repo contains data and code used to investigate the effect of actor and director characteristics on movie ratings as listed on IMDb.

 - scraping: code and resulting data from  data collection
 - dataframe_and_feature_design: combining data and designing features